skukla/vm-from-scratch/README.md

 `Stores > Settings > Configuration > Customers > Customer Configuration > Login Options > Redirect Customer to Account Dashboard after Logging in`: `Yes`

 After saving, refresh cache.

-<a id="configure-customer-groups"></a>
-##### Configure Customer Groups
-By default, Magento includes a "Retailer" customer group which doesn't make much sense, so we'll remove it.

-Once removed, run the `clean` command.

 <a id="marketing"></a>
 #### Marketing